-- An owner or occupier may on a street tree located on the verge directly in front of immediately adjacent to their property, install a permissible street tree attachment in accordance with the policy. - A permissible street tree attachment may comprise the following- - A swing; - A rope ladder; - A platform / structure (e.g. tree house); and - · Decoration and lighting. - A street tree attachment other than a permissible street tree attachment specified in clause 7(ii) may be considered permissible at the discretion of the City in accordance with this Policy. - (iv) A street tree attachment - - must not be permanently fixed to a street tree and must not incorporate sharp objects, protrusions or other elements which, in the City's opinion would present a hazard to - must not, in the City's opinion, obstruct or interfere with a clear line of sight for pedestrians, cyclists or motorists; and - must not, in the City's opinion, adversely affect the health or structural integrity of the street tree to which they are attached. - Where a street tree attachment is determined to not meet the requirements of this Policy, the adjacent owner/occupier must remove and/or modify all or part of the street tree attachment to comply with the requirements to the satisfaction of the City.
+- A swing; - A rope ladder: - A platform / structure (e.g. tree house); and - Decoration and lighting. - (iii) A street tree attachment other than a permissible street tree attachment specified in clause 7(ii) may be considered permissible at the discretion of the City in accordance with this Policy. - (iv) A street tree attachment - - must not be permanently fixed to a street tree and must not incorporate sharp objects, protrusions or other elements which, in the City's opinion would present a hazard to people or property; - must not, in the City's opinion, obstruct or interfere with a clear line of sight for pedestrians, cyclists or motorists; and - must not, in the City's opinion, adversely affect the health or structural integrity of the street tree to which they are attached. - (v) Where a street tree attachment is determined to not meet the requirements of this Policy, the adjacent owner/occupier must remove and/or modify all or part of the street tree attachment to comply with the requirements to the satisfaction of the City.